manisto/angular-lte/src/treeview/readme.md

 - `icon`
   _(Default: `none`)_ -
-  Sets the icon of the toggle.
+  Sets the icon of the title.
 The directive supports fontawesome, glyphicon and ion icons.
 - `header`
   _(Default: `none`)_ -
-  Sets the heading for the toggle.
+  Sets the heading for the title.

 ### lte-treeview-menu